rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 ```

 The work up to here is common for all optimizer algorithms.
 To choose a particular optimization algorithms we simply
 create an instance of the appropriate optimizer as shown below.
-To put everything together, we instantiate our neural
+Finally, we instantiate our neural net, and iterate till
-net, fix our learning rate and iterate till convergence:
+convergence:

 ```python
 def nnet_optimizer(r, theta, learning_rate, lambda1, algorithm):